Tennis-Big-hitting Shelton blasts way past Tiafoe into US Open semis | Sports-Games

 Tennis-Big-hitting Shelton blasts way past Tiafoe into US Open semis

-Big-hitting Ben Shelton blasted his way past Frances Tiafoe 6-2 3-6 7-6(7) 6-2 and into the U.S. Open semi-finals on Tuesday in an all-American match up that lived up to its blockbuster billing.
-With the victory the 20-year-old Shelton becomes the youngest American to reach the U.S. Open last four since Michael Chang in 1992, setting up a meeting with one of the greats of the game - 23 times Grand Slam winner Novak Djokovic.
+With the victory the 20-year-old Shelton becomes the youngest American to reach the U.S. Open men's last four since Michael Chang in 1992, setting up a meeting with one of the greats of the game - 23 times Grand Slam winner Novak Djokovic.
+"Feeling like I left it all out here tonight," said the 47th ranked Shelton, who is still searching for his first ATP Tour win.

 - Country: